Wildlife

 Neem oil would be a good alternative to these products.
 It has been said that it is toxic to bees exposed to direct treatment (spraying on the bee or bee touching wet product.)
 To avoid this, please spray this one in the evening as well.

 There are products labeled "Bee safe" that claim they will not kill bees, yet some work by coating and suffocating insects.
 This is how some people unintentionally kill bees.
 By following the directions (on some of these products) and applying them in the evening, we can avoid the issue.
 However, most mention application times in reference to avoiding plant injury and not keeping bees safe, which can be misleading.
-So be aware that even products marketed heavily as bee-safe, may not be completely safe for them at all times.
+So be aware that even products marketed heavily as "bee-safe", may not be completely safe for them at all times.